0x70369/my-hyprland-dotfiles/README.md

 # my-hyprland-dotfiles
-Simple, intuitive configuration for Hyprland on Arch Linux.
+Simple configuration for Hyprland on Arch Linux.

 This repository is essentially a copy of the [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles) that I tailored to my preferences.